-(Mauritius).
+Bluefin Investments Limited (Mauritius).

-Super Group Limited (JSE: SPG) Other current directorships:
+Other current directorships: Super Group Limited (JSE: SPG)

-Special responsibilities: Member of the Audit, Risk and Compliance Committee and member of the
+Special responsibilities: Member of the Audit, Risk and Compliance Committee and member of the Nomination and

-Nomination and Remuneration Committee
+Remuneration Committee

+Name: Edwin Jankelowitz

-Edwin Jankelowitz Name: Title: Non-Executive Director
+Title: Non-Executive Director

-Bachelor of Commerce from the University of the Witwatersrand.
-Chartered Qualifications:

-Accountant (South Africa)
+Qualifications: Bachelor of Commerce from the University of the Witwatersrand, Chartered Accountant (South Africa)

 Experience and expertise: Edwin has spent over 40 years in corporate offices and has been Chairman of a number of listed companies.
 He was a member of the Income Tax Special Court in South Africa for 20 years.
 Prior to joining the Group, Edwin was Finance Director of Metcash Trading Limited and Metcash Limited from May 1998 to January 2011, and a Non-Executive Director of the company until August 2015.
 Edwin held the positions of Finance Director, Managing Director and then Chairman at Caxton Limited from 1983 to 1997.
 Edwin was a consultant in business management and tax between 1980 and 1983.
-Edwin was with Adcock Ingram Ltd from 1967 to 1979 in the Head Office and was promoted over time to Group Company Secretary and then Finance Director.
+Edwin was with Adcock Ingram Ltd from 1967 to 1979 in the Head Office and was promoted over time to Group

+Company Secretary and then Finance Director.

-Other current directorships: None Former directorships (last 3 years): None
+Other current directorships: None